He slowly unrolled the snakeskin and kept going as he walked past me still unrolling the scaly leather. It was massive to my five-year-old eyes.

 The Fish Were Biting

 We took a boat ride to what looked like a small island in the middle of the lake.
-As we got closer it became apparent that there was no land in it.
+As we got closer, it became apparent that there was no land in it.
 It was a conglomeration of tall trees and we sailed right into it, like a spacecraft going into a mother ship.
 One moment we were under the sun, the next we were under a canopy of trees with sunlight peeking through tiny gaps in the vegetation.

-“Piranhas like it under the trees,” Cacá said as he steered the boat towards a branch where we could tie the boat, “we will fish here.”
+“Piranhas like it under the trees,” Cacá said as he steered the boat towards a branch where we could tie the boat.
+“We will fish here.”

-Cacá dropped his line, with the hook that was baited with a bit of raw chicken skin.
-We didn’t have to wait long before he jerked the line back and pulled out a flopping red-bellied piranha.
+Cacá dropped his line with the hook that was baited with a bit of raw chicken skin.
+We didn’t have to wait long before he jerked the line back and pulled out a flopping, red-bellied piranha.

 Sneaky Piranhas

-Soon everyone caught at least one or more piranhas.
-We pulled them out, grabbed the fish and unhooked them.
-Some were too small so we threw them back in the water.
+Soon, everyone caught at least one or more piranhas.
+We pulled them out, grabbed the fish, and unhooked them.
+Some were too small, so we threw them back in the water.
 Others were big enough to be passed back to Cacá in the back of the boat.
 They would end up on our dinner plates later.

 “Think of it as chumming,” Jeremy said.